 Once you have settled on your rectangle kitchen layout, you also need to consider the following:

 - What elements do you want to be close together, such as the fridge and the oven, so you don’t have to make so many trips around the kitchen?

 - Where do you want the most worktop space?
 Next to the oven, above the fridge perhaps?

 - How much storage will you need?
 Think about what your current kitchen has and if you need more or less?

 - Have you got kids to accommodate?
 Do you need a table nearby or is a separate dining area sufficient?

 - Where will you keep the equipment you use most?

 - Are you a lover of kitchen gadgets?
 Do you want to keep them all out or will they need storage space?

 - What appliances do you want?

 These are some of the most common aspects designers take into account when creating a kitchen, rectangular or otherwise.
-When it comes to rectangle kitchens, there’s not much you can really do wrong, so as long as you remember the basics, chances are your gut feeling will be right.
+When it comes to rectangle kitchens, there’s not much you can really do wrong.
+Just remember the basics, and the chances are your gut feeling will be right.
 If you’re still not sure, we work with a number of talented, experienced kitchen designers across the country, so check out our dealer locator to find one near you.